 How to Prepare Your Ecommerce for Global Success

 Market entry is one thing, to prepare your business for undeniable success as an international ecommerce is another.
-To talk your cross-border business to the next level, don’t just adapt to your new region but have cultural exchanges and develop relationships.
+To talk your cross-border ecommerce to the next level, don’t just adapt to your new region but have cultural exchanges and develop relationships.

 Understand the Buying Culture and Habits of International Consumers

-11.11 in China is a Shopping Event more than a day like Cyber Monday.
+11.11 in China is a shopping event more than a day like Cyber Monday.
 With the success of Alibaba and their invitation to invite the world to participate in 2015, the event has grown in popularity and is winning in overall sales in regions outside of China like Latin America compared to Black Friday & Cyber Monday.

 This can be explained not so much by the invite but because Alibaba discovering in their entry into Brazil, Mexico and other Latin American markets, that ecommerce consumers in the region already purchased frequently from China.
 Among the most popular goods being wholesale parts and retail, which led to a marketing trend from Chinese vendors selling to Latin America during 11.11.
 Now other merchants selling to Brazil & Mexico have caught-on to the trend making the event a hit in the region.